Stable systolic inequalities via mod n covering: Introduction

+In the recent years there have been several works on systolic inequalities in positive scalar curvature \cite{richard,zhu,xu,Sha2026,Orikasa2025}.
+The final part of this paper studies stable two systoles under positive scalar curvature lower bounds as in the recent work \cite{Stryker}.
+The basic idea is as follows:

-\item \emph{Positive scalar curvature obstructs almost flat line bundles.} Gromov points out in his Four Lectures \cite[section 3.14.1]{four} that almost flat bundles constrain positive scalar curvature when they are detected by the relevant index.
-Indeed if the twisting curvature is sufficiently small compared with the scalar curvature lower bound, then in the Lichnerowicz formula the scalar curvature dominates the twisting curvature.
-The twisted Dirac operator then has trivial kernel, and hence zero index.
-This contradicts the existence of a nonzero topological index. \end{enumerate}
+First, a large stable two systole produces almost flat line bundles.
+Indeed, a large stable two systole means that the first minimum of the stable norm on \(H_2(M;\Z)/\tors\) is large.
+By stable norm and comass duality, and by the estimate on mod $n$ covering radius, any residue class mod \(n\) in \(H^2(M;\Z)\) has a representative of small comass.
+Since integral degree two classes occur as first Chern classes of complex line bundles, Chern--Weil theory realizes such classes as curvature forms of unitary connections.
+Since, the comass norm is small, the curvature of the corresponding line bundle is also small.
+Second, positive scalar curvature obstructs almost flat index detecting line bundles.
+Gromov points out in his Four Lectures \cite[Section 3.14.1]{four} that almost flat bundles constrain positive scalar curvature when they are detected by the twisted index.
+Indeed, if the twisting curvature is sufficiently small compared with the scalar curvature lower bound, then in the Lichnerowicz formula the scalar curvature term dominates the twisting curvature term.
+The twisted Dirac operator then has trivial kernel and hence zero index, contrary to the index detecting assumption.

 Quantitatively, the argument consists of two inequalities.
-The first is Gromov's cowaist-scalar curvature inequality, which gives an upper bound for cowaist under a positive scalar curvature lower bound; see \cite[\S 1/4]{Gromov} and also \cite[Theorem 3.4]{Stryker}.
-The second is a cowaist-systole inequality, which gives a lower bound for line bundle cowaist in terms of the stable two systole.
-The stable systolic estimates in \cite{Stryker} are obtained by combining these two bounds.
+The first is a cowaist scalar curvature inequality, giving an upper bound for line bundle cowaist under a positive scalar curvature lower bound.
+The second is a cowaist systole inequality, giving a lower bound for line bundle cowaist in terms of the stable two systole.
+We prove a sharp refinement of cowaist scalar curvature inequality for line bundles (cf. Proposition \ref{prop:refined-cowaist}) and combine it with a cowaist systole inequality (cf. Proposition \ref{prop:theta-cowaist-systole}) obtained involving mod \(n\) covering constant.
+Therefore one obtains an explicit upperbound on the stable two systole in terms of the covering constant and scalar curvature.